 The need for user specification of dissimilarity threshold is a weakness of the FCR method.
 This is a subjective choice and different thresholds can lead to different sets of selected features.
 A possible way to automate this choice would be to extract clusters from all levels in the hierarchy, select a set of features from the best clusters at each level, and then use a performance measure such as the accuracy of a k-NN classifier to choose the best set of features overall.
 The need for visual inspection of the dendrogram to make the choice of dissimilarity threshold also limits the dimensionality of data that the FCR method can practically be applied to.
 For data sets of hundreds or thousands of features, the dendrogram would likely be too cluttered to make a sensible choice and a feature selection algorithm other than FCR may be more appropriate.
 It is worth noting that for problems where feature stability and user specification of preferred variables are not required, FS-NaiveBC may be a more sensible choice of feature selection method.
 It achieved the best accuracy results and does not require any user intervention as with FCR.

 Our reasoning for the choice of dissimilarity metric for clustering, clustering algorithm and feature relevance measure was loose and other options could also prove effective.
 Another aspect of our method that could benefit from further investigation is the correlation coefficient dissimilarity metric.
 It would be preferable to use a metric that can describe non-linear correlation, such MI or the symmetrical uncertainty used in Yu & Liu (2004).

+Despite these shortcomings, FCR performed well on a diverse range of high dimensional and redundant data.
+It achieved the best overall performance, in terms of combined stability and accuracy measures, compared to existing feature selection methods.
+It is also achieved similar or superior computation times relative to existing methods.
+For these reasons, FCR is considered a sensible.
+It was shown that redundancy is prob for rsa

 References